Are you looking for the best beaches in France? We certainly were, so we hit France’s coast to find them!

 To reach the beach, you’ll need to drive on rough terrain for quite a bit.
 But don’t forget that some of the worst roads lead to the most beautiful destinations, so we’re absolutely sure that you’ll forget all about the hectic ride once you see Roccapina.

-The wild beach doesn’t have any amenities set up for tourists, which is quite fantastic, if you think about the fact that it doesn’t often get crowded (the bad road might help with that as well).
-In reality, all you need once you reach Roccapina is to enjoy this scenic beach and maybe climb up to the look-out point if you want to up the ante and admire the scenic views from above.
+This wild French beach doesn’t have any amenities set up for tourists, which is quite fantastic.
+All you need once you reach Roccapina is to enjoy this scenic beach in peace.
+If you are feeling adventurous climb up to the look-out point.
+Once there you can admire this French beauty from above.

 Where to Stay: If you want to treat yourself to an exclusive lodging, then the 5-star Domaine du Murtoli situated four kilometers north of the beach is probably the way to go.